How to Avoid Food Poisoning When Traveling Abroad

-According to the Centers for Disease Control and Prevention (CDC), traveler’s diarrhea is the most predictable illness amongst holidaymakers.
+According to the Centers for Disease Control and Prevention (CDC), traveler’s diarrhea is the most predictable illness among holidaymakers.
 In fact, food poisoning affects 30% to 70% of travelers who consume food or water that is contaminated by infectious organisms such as bacteria, parasites, and viruses.

 Food poisoning is an awful experience no matter when it happens, but it can really become an issue when it happens during your travels for many different reasons.
 After all, you might not know where to get medical care or have a schedule to follow.

 In the past, people believed that food poisoning could easily be prevented by sticking to standard recommendations, such as peeling, boiling, and cooking food.
 However, studies show that people can still become ill if they follow these guidelines.
 The likely main culprit when it comes to food poisoning when traveling is poor hygiene practices.
 While countries such as the U.S. have strict food safety standards, many other countries don’t.
+Some street vendors do not wash their hands after touching raw meat or other potentially contaminated items.

 Aside from poor hygiene practice, it’s also possible for travelers to get food poisoning when they are exposed to foreign bacteria.
 Since their system is not familiar with the bacteria, it can cause problems even though it might not be harmful to the locals.